French protectorate of Tunisia: Slap of Tunis

-In the beginning of 1881 France decided to militarily intervene in Tunisia.
-The motivations of this action were provided by Jules Ferry, who sustained that the Italians wouldn't have opposed it because some weeks before France had consented to a renewal of the Italo-French trade treaty, Italy was still paying debts contracted with France and primarily it was Italy that was politically isolated despite its tentatives towards the German Empire and Austria-Hungary (Ferry confirmed that it was Otto von Bismarck to invite Paris to act in Tunisia precising that, in case of action, Germany wouldn't have raised objections.
+In the beginning of 1881, France decided to militarily intervene in Tunisia.
+The motivations of this action were provided by Jules Ferry, who sustained that the Italians wouldn't have opposed it because some weeks before France had consented to a renewal of the Italo-French trade treaty.
+Italy was still paying debts contracted with France and it was primarily Italy that was politically isolated despite its tentatives towards the German Empire and Austria-Hungary (Ferry confirmed that it was Otto von Bismarck to invite Paris to act in Tunisia precising that, in case of action, Germany wouldn't have raised objections.
 While in Italy there was a debate about the reliability of the news about a possible French action in Tunisia, a twenty-thousand-men expeditionary corps was preparing in the Toulon arsenal.
 On 3 May a French contingent of two thousand men landed in Bizerte, followed on 11 May by the rest of the forces.
 The episode gave an ulterior confirm of the Italian political isolation, and rekindled the polemics that had followed the Congress of Berlin three years before.
 The events, in effect, demonstrated the irrealisability of the foreign policy of Cairoli and of Depretis, the impossibility of an alliance with France and the necessity of a rapprochement with Berlin and with Vienna, even if obtorto collo.

 However, such an inversion of the foreign policy of the last decade couldn't be led by the same men, and Benedetto Cairoli resigned from office on 29 May 1881, thus avoiding that the Camera would openly distrust him; since then he de facto disappeared from the political scene.
-The Italians called these events The Schiaffo di Tunisi (literally Slap of Tunis).
+The Italians called these events the Schiaffo di Tunisi (literally Slap of Tunis).

 After the establishment of French protectorate, Italian immigrants in Tunisia would have protested and caused serious difficulties to France.
 However, little at a time, the problem was solved and the immigrants could later opt for French nationality and benefit from the same vantages as French colonists.
 Italo-French relation dangerously fractured.
-Among the hypotheses weighed by the Italian military staff a possible invasion of the Italian Peninsula by French troops was not excluded.
+Among the hypotheses weighed by the Italian military staff, a possible invasion of the Italian Peninsula by French troops was not excluded.